pridiltal/ctv-AnomalyDetection/README.md

     detect election fraud from irregularities in vote-share distributions using re-sampled kernel density method.
   - Package [wql](https://cran.r-project.org/package=wql) stands for \`water
-    quality' provides functions including anomaly dtection to assist in the processing and exploration of data from environmental monitoring programs.
+    quality' provides functions including anomaly detection to assist in the processing and exploration of data from environmental monitoring programs.